philipwalton/blog/articles/responsive-components-a-solution-to-the-container-queries-problem.md

 In my initial experimentation with this strategy, I didn't wrap each component with a container element.
 Instead, I used a single container element per distinct content area (header, sidebar, footer, etc), and in my CSS I used [descendant combinators](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_selectors) instead of [child combinators](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_selectors).

-This resulted in simpler markup and CSS, but it quickly fell apart when I tried nesting components within other components (which most complex sites will do).
+This resulted in simpler markup and CSS, but it quickly fell apart when I tried nesting components within other components (which many complex sites do).
 The problem is, with the descendant combinator approach, selectors would match multiple containers at the same time.

 After building a few non-trivial demos, it became clear that a direct child/parent structure for each component and its container was far easier to manage and scale.
 Note that containers can still host more than one component, as long as every hosted component is a direct descendant.